Do you love the warmth of a wood stove?

 7. Add Your Grate and Hot Plate

-If you purchase the grate and hot plate, you’ll want to use your drill and the screws that came with both to apply them to your barrel.
+If you purchase the grate and hot plate, you’ll use your drill and the screws that came with both to apply them to your barrel.

 However, if you didn’t purchase them, then you should know that you can actually add regular gas grill grates to your barrel, and they will work too.